dfsmania/LaradminLTE/docs/sections/config/menu.md

 Menu items define the links, headers, dividers, and interactive elements that appear in your admin panel's navigation.
 Each item is configured as an array with specific properties, allowing you to customize its appearance and behavior.
 Understanding the available item types and their options helps you build a clear and user-friendly menu structure.

-Here is an example of how to define a simple link menu item in your `config/ladmin_menu.php` file:
+Here is a quick example of how to define a simple link menu item in your `config/ladmin_menu.php` file:

 ::: details Example: Defining a Link Menu Item {open}
 ```php